Overview

 - when the

-attribute of function is lost.
+browser()and other code is added, thesrcrefattribute of function is lost.
 However, it shouldn’t be a problem since this attribute is used to get information about the source of object and therefore is useful only for debugging - session is reload twice - first time after the breakpoint is set and

 the second one when debug mode is closed using

-.
+corf.
 This can be inconvenient if some heavy computations are performed when the session starts - if one uses RStudio IDE,